The following Corporation Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 The usual method of calculating the relevant IP profits (the formulaic method) comprises the seven steps set out in CTA 2010, s 357C.
 See the Calculating relevant IP profits ― existing claimants with no new IP rights guidance note for details.

 However, a company may make a ‘streaming election’ which allows it to carry out an alternative method of calculating the relevant IP profits of the trade for the accounting period.
 Broadly, streaming requires a just and reasonable apportionment of a company’s expenses rather than adopting a simple pro rata approach.
 It is the relevant IP profits of the trade to which the reduced rate of corporation tax is applied.
-Once an election has been made, it applies to the accounting period for which it is first made and to each subsequent accounting period, subject
+Once an election has been made, it applies to the accounting period for which it is first made and to each subsequent accounting period, subject to CTA 2010, s 357DB (see below).

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.